Thank you for your interest in Obsidian! Please enter your information in the form and we will contact you shortly to schedule a demo.

 However, by simply appending the URL with “?login=true” at the end you can access the local login page.
 See the animation below:

-Although the IdP removes password ownership from users, attackers can still breach the app.
-Clicking “Forgot Your Password” and entering the username will send a reset email to login directly.
+Even though the IdP removes password ownership from users, attackers can still breach the app.
+If they click “Forgot Your Password” and enter the username, a reset email will allow them to log in directly.

-This misconfiguration is observed frequently in Salesforce, but in other applications it is even more prevalent.
-As defenders harden the IdP, attackers look for new mechanisms to subvert it.
+This misconfiguration frequently occurs in Salesforce, and it’s even more prevalent in other applications.
+As defenders strengthen the IdP, attackers seek new ways to undermine it.

-Taking the aforementioned proactive steps is one strategy to minimize this vulnerability in your SaaS applications.
-For every Salesforce tenant you have, check the settings mentioned above for all users (with the potential exception of administrators).
+Implementing the proactive steps mentioned is one strategy to reduce this vulnerability in your SaaS applications.
+For instance, review the settings mentioned above for all users (excluding administrators) for every Salesforce tenant you manage.

-Pro tip: This technique is not unique to Salesforce; Obsidian Security observes this problem frequently across SaaS applications.
-Application owners often do not have the background or experience to always think in an “adversarial” mindset.
-Helpful tools to alert IT teams to opportunities to harden posture promote better identity security practices.
+Pro tip: Obsidian Security frequently observes this issue across various SaaS applications, not just Salesforce.
+Many application owners lack the background or experience to consistently adopt an adversarial mindset.
+Implementing tools that alert IT teams to opportunities for posture hardening promotes better identity security practices.

 Visit the Obsidian Security website to learn more about our proactive alerts and preventative controls to block attackers before they breach.